Age and Experience of Judges

 Under Article III, section 1 of the Constitution, Article III judges “hold their offices during good behavior,” which in practice means that many such judges have long careers on the bench.
 The average age of serving Article III judges has generally risen over the course of American history.
 This trend appears to reflect both the age at which judges were appointed and broader external changes such as increasing life expectancy.
 The chart below illustrates the average age of sitting Article III judges over time.

-The average age at which judges were appointed to Article III posts was generally more prone to change in the eighteenth and nineteenth centuries than it has proven since, with the year-on-year averages typically fluctuating between 50 and 52 years since the turn of the twentieth century.
-Though this average is generally higher than those for judges appointed in the eighteenth and nineteenth centuries, this increasing consistency may be partially attributable to the greater number of judges appointed in later years, limiting the influence of statistical outliers.
+The average age at which judges were appointed to Article III posts was generally more prone to change in the eighteenth and nineteenth centuries than it has proven since.
+Though the average for judges appointed since the turn of the twentieth century has generally been higher than that for judges appointed in the eighteenth and nineteenth centuries, this increasing consistency may be partially attributable to the greater number of judges appointed in later years, limiting the influence of statistical outliers.
 Though some fluctuation remains, modern presidents have generally appointed slightly older individuals to federal judgeships than did the earliest presidents.
 The chart below reflects these trends.

 Even in the nation’s early history, federal judges frequently served on the bench for several decades.
 The following chart tracks the longevity of judges’ terms on the bench, beginning at their commission date (or appointment date in the case of judges who received a recess appointment and were not subsequently confirmed by the Senate).
 You can search for an individual judge or filter by appointing president or court type using the the menu to the right of the chart.
 The use of appointing presidents is for ease of visual and historical reference only and should not be taken as an indication of the influence of any president over the judiciary.
 Readers viewing a large number of judges or seeking detailed information about an individual judge may find it helpful to expand the chart to a full-screen view.